thanos-io/thanos/docs/proposals/201909_thanos_sharding.md

 By default, on empty relabel-config, all external labels are assumed.
 Intuitively blocks without any external labels will be ignored.

-All blocks should compose as set of lables to advertise.
+All blocks should compose as set of labels to advertise.
 The input should be based from original meta files.
 NOT from relabelling.
 The reasoning is covered in [`Next Steps`](#Future-Work) section

 Example usages would be: